Hiyya1/ODT-2026-Hiyya/README.md

 If your cost is too high, what can be simplified, removed, substituted, or shared?

 **Response:**
-`I've tried to make this as cost-efficient as possible, I don't think anything else can be simplified for the required build.`
+`I've tried to make it as cost-efficient as possible, I don't think anything else can be simplified for the required build.`

 ---